joseph-x-li/joseph-x-li.github.io/myblog/content/books/2025-06-15_founders/index.md

 ---
-title: "The Founders"
+title: "The Founders [DATE INACCURATE]"
-description: "Paypal Malfia"
+description: "Story of the Paypal Malfia (READING)"
 extra: {"book_cover" : "/books/2025-06-15_founders/cover.jpg"}
 ---

 ## Summary
  - Chapter 0: There are "constellations of talent" and PayPal was one of them.
 Other modern examples include Bell Labs and Fairchild Semiconductor.